wpernath/grumpycat-melonjs/README.md

 - *SPACE* place bomb
 - *Shift* + UP/DOWN/LEFT/RIGHT: place barrier in the direction

-If the cat gets into an exploding bomb, it stops for 3sec.
-A bomb can destroy barriers.
-The game ends if you got all food.
+If the cat gets into an exploding bomb, it is stunned for 3sec.
+A bomb can also destroy barriers.
+The level ends if you got all food.

+## NEW
+This engine supports a new enemy type: Spider.
+Spiders are not coming alone!
+If a spider gets into an exploding bomb, the spider will be killed.

-Game logic is coded with [melonjs](https://github.com/melonjs/melonjs)
+Game logic is coded with [melonjs JavaScript engine](https://github.com/melonjs/melonjs)

 ![the game](docs/the-game.png)

 ## Running the application in dev mode
+First of all, you need to also run the [server part](https://github.com/wpernath/quarkus-grumpycat).
+Then make sure, you open `src/config.js` and change the `CONFIG.environment` variable to `local`.

 You can run your application in dev mode that enables live coding using:
 ```shell script
 npm install
 npm run dev
 ```

 ## Game Server
 You have to install the quarkus part as well to run this application!
 Please go [there](https://github.com/wpernath/quarkus-grumpycat) and have a look.